 Here, you'll see the summary of the results.
 Obviously, that's self-explanatory.
 The summary is helpful when you want to have a quick peek of your scan's result.

 Under the summary tab, you'll see the scope of analysis, the number of alerts under different categories, and the number of vulnerabilities found under different levels: moderate, severe, or critical.
-This gives you an idea of how serious the effect of a particular problem can be.
+This gives you an idea of how serious a particular problem can be.

-Under this tab, you'll see the details about all the alerts related to policy violations.
-A policy violation is doing something against the standards of the organization.
+Under this tab, you'll see the details of all the alerts related to policy violations.
+A policy violation is doing something against the organization's standards.

-This is one of the most important parts of the report and the reason why vulnerability scanners are used.
-The security issues tab lists out the number of issues found, their threat level, the component in which the threat was found, and the vulnerability.
+This is one of the most important parts of the report, and the reason why vulnerability scanners are used.
+The security issues tab lists the number of issues found, their threat level, the component in which the threat was found, and the vulnerability.

 One of the things under this tab that I found very informative is the problem code.
 The problem code is a unique identifier to that particular vulnerability.
 You'll find this helpful when you want to understand more about that vulnerability.
 This also helps you understand how that particular vulnerability can be exploited.

-If you want to know more about problem codes and have a look at the vulnerability and exploit database, check this link.
+If you want to know more about problem codes and look at the vulnerability and exploit database, check this link.

-To know more about the security issues found by the scanner, you can click on the problem code and it will show you a pop-up with more details.
+To know more about the security issues found by the scanner, click on the problem code, and it will show you a pop-up with more details.

-This tab will display policy violations with regard to the license of the application.
-Here again, you'll find the details about the component and the policy that is violated.
+This tab displays policy violations regarding the license of the application.
+Here again, you'll find the details about the component and the policy violated.

 As I mentioned earlier, I've used a lot of vulnerability scanners.
 One major benefit of Sonatype Vulnerability Scanner is that it's one of the lightest scanners.
 It's just about 40+ MB in size.
-This makes it easy for you if you want to use the scan on multiple host systems because it doesn't take much time to download.
-(You can also upload your application to Sonatype Vulnerability Scanner in the cloud if you would prefer not to download the scanner.)
+This makes it easy to use the scan on multiple host systems, because it doesn't take much time to download.
+(You can also upload your application to Sonatype Vulnerability Scanner in the cloud if you prefer not to download the scanner.)

 Additionally, installing and setting up the scanner is easy.
 All you have to do is download and extract.
-The application is in the form of an executable JAR file.
+The application is an executable JAR file.

 Also, the results are presented well.
 As you've seen in the screenshots above, it's very easy to analyze the results.
 Scanners such as Nmap and Nikto show the results on the terminal by just printing out the vulnerability issue.
 This looks unpleasant compared to the way Sonatype Vulnerability Scanner displays the results.